 A receptor is a molecule that receives signals (chemical or hormonal) from outside the cell and is usually located on the cell surface.
-Receptors are proteins that undergo conformational change upon attachment of their corresponding signaling molecule, which in turn induces a chain reaction (also known as signal transduction) within the cell leading to various cellular responses, including cell death.
+Receptors are proteins that undergo a conformational change upon attachment of their corresponding signaling molecule, which in turn induces a chain reaction (also known as signal transduction) within the cell leading to various cellular responses, including cell death.

-The signaling molecule that binds to the receptor (also known as a ligand) can be a peptide, a hormone, neurotransmitter, drug, toxin, etc. Each receptor possesses two functional domains: the recognition domain which binds ligands and the coupling domain which is involved in signal transduction.
+The signaling molecule that binds to the receptor (also known as a ligand) can be a peptide, a hormone, neurotransmitter, drug, toxin, etc. Each receptor possesses 2 functional domains: the recognition domain which binds ligands and the coupling domain which is involved in signal transduction.

 Cell Surface Receptors

 Cell surface receptors are transmembrane proteins embedded into the plasma membrane which play an essential role in maintaining communication between the internal processes within the cell and various types of extracellular signals.

 Such extracellular signals include hormones, cytokines, growth factors, neurotransmitters, lipophilic signaling molecules such as prostaglandins, and cell recognition molecules.
 When any of these ligands bind to their corresponding receptor, a conformational change is triggered which initiates an intracellular signaling pathway.
 Note that each ligand has its own specific cell surface receptor.

 Additionally, cell surface receptors are specific to individual cell types and thus are also known as cell-specific proteins.
 These receptors regulate a multitude of biological pathways required for cell growth, survival, differentiation, proliferation, as well as a number of other cellular processes.
 Cell surface receptors are responsible for most of the signaling in multicellular organisms.